FOR IMMEDIATE RELEASE:

 The Committee then selects five to eight of the best Essays and sends these finalists on to a jury of international architects and academics to select the winners.
 The BERKELEY PRIZE Essay Competition is announced, papers submitted, and reader- and jury-reviewed all online.

 The Essay semifinalists are also offered the opportunity to participate in the BERKELEY PRIZE Travel Fellowship Competition.
 Simultaneously, faculty at accredited schools of architecture worldwide who teach undergraduate architecture students are invited to apply for a year-long Teaching Fellowship.

 For the Travel Fellowship, students are asked to submit a proposal of how a given architectural travel opportunity will help them capitalize on the research they did for their Essay and further their long-term academic and professional pursuits.

-For the Teaching Fellowship, faculty members are asked to describe how they would integrate the principles of Universal Design into their ongoing studio classes for the academic year, including outreach into their local communities.
+For the Teaching Fellowship, faculty members are asked to describe how they would integrate the principles of the social art of architecture into their ongoing studio classes for the academic year, including outreach into their local communities.

-During the past fifteen years, 1578 students have submitted essays and proposals, representing dozens of schools of architecture from 61 countries.
+During the past sixteen years, 1719 students have submitted essays and proposals, representing dozens of schools of architecture from 61 countries.
 In recognition of these efforts, the BERKELEY PRIZE is the recipient of the 2008 American Institute of Architects Collaborative Achievement Honor Award; and the 2002 American Institute of Architects' Education Honor Award.

 The BERKELEY PRIZE has also garnered international acclaim, not the least reason for which is its complete embracing of digital technology.
 In partial recognition of this outreach, the 2003 BERKELEY PRIZE competition was named a special event of "World Heritage in the Digital Age," a virtual congress helping to commemorate the 30th anniversary of the UNESCO World Heritage Convention.